Palestine Hotel: April 8th, 2003 incident

 A few days after the April incident, DeCamp was quoted in the Los Angeles Times as saying "I'm sorry to say it, but I'm the guy who killed the journalists.
 I'm really sorry, and I feel badly for their families, but I had no choice.
 My soldiers' lives were in danger."

 In February 2004, the NGO Reporters Without Borders, after undertaking their own investigation, called for the reopening of the inquiry into the incident of 8 April 2003.
 The NGO stated that the soldiers on the ground, including Philip Wolford, Philip DeCamp and Shawn Gibson, could probably not be held responsible for their lack of information about the function of the Palestine Hotel.
 Reporters Without Borders, however, demanded that the responsibility of higher commanding levels be investigated, as they withheld the crucial information from their lower ranking officers that the Palestine Hotel was used by journalists.

 In 2008, former military intelligence linguist Army Sergeant Adrienne Kinne revealed to Democracy Now! that she had seen secret US military documents that listed the Hotel Palestine as a potential target.
+However, Kinne dodged attempts by investigators to be interviewed.
 A Spanish judge has indicted three US soldiers in 2009 in the killings: Sergeant Shawn Gibson, Captain Philip Wolford and Lieutenant Colonel Philip DeCamp.
 The three men were charged with homicide and committing a crime against the international community.

-Postwar history
+Post war

 Being a soft, highly visible target, the hotel periodically came under attack by the Iraqi insurgency.
-The Palestine was not located in the fortified Green Zone, so it is susceptible to mortar and rocket fire.
-On October 24, 2005, a cement mixer truck bomb detonated beside the hotel after breaching the defensive wall.
-The blast destroyed the lobby.